 We want to empower them to keep this legacy alive.
 As they grow older, we should give them progressive levels of responsibility when it comes to their money.
-And we should always do our best to communicate and model strong financial habits.
-After all, kids are great imitators!
+And, most importantly, give them the knowledge that empowers them to become financially and personally confident.

-Where are you on your young family wealth journey?
+What do you think of these family wealth and happiness steps?
+Where are you on your family wealth journey?

 Please let me know in the comments below!